 - R1.
-The Institute ensures Members are educated in their obligations to report all allegations of known or suspected sexual abuse of a minor regardless of the civil mandatory reporting laws of the jurisdiction. - R2.
-The Institute requires Members to report all known or suspected sexual abuse of a survivor who is currently a minor to the appropriate authorities, whether alleged to have been perpetrated by a current, former, or deceased Member or a non-Member. - R3.
-The Institute requires Members to report known or suspected possession, distribution, downloading and/or viewing images of child abuse to appropriate civil authorities. - R4.
-The Institute reports known or suspected sexual abuse of a minor by a current, former or deceased Member when the survivor is no longer a minor, as obligated by the civil laws of the state where the sexual abuse of the minor allegedly occurred.
+The Institute ensures Members are educated on their obligations to report all allegations of known or suspected sexual abuse of a minor regardless of the civil mandatory reporting laws of the jurisdiction. - R2.
+The Institute requires Members to report all known or suspected sexual abuse of an individual who is currently a minor to the appropriate authorities, whether alleged to have been perpetrated by a current, former, or deceased Member or a non-Member. - R3.
+The Institute requires Members to report known or suspected possession, distribution, downloading, and/or viewing of child sexual abuse material to appropriate civil authorities. - R4.
+The Institute reports known or suspected sexual abuse of a minor by a current, former or deceased Member even when the survivor is no longer a minor, as obligated by the civil laws of the state where the sexual abuse of the minor allegedly occurred.

 - C1.
 It is recognized that information revealed during the Sacrament of Reconciliation is under the seal of confession and is inviolable under canon law.7 - C2.
 It is also recognized that information revealed during the Manifestation of Conscience is also not to be revealed under any circumstances.8 - C3.
-Images of child abuse or child pornography is a graphic sexually explicit depiction of a minor and is considered sexual abuse of a minor.
+Child sexual abuse material is a graphic, sexually explicit depiction of a minor and is considered sexual abuse of a minor.